MarsBased/handbook/sections/careers.md

 Everything we do, we do it thinking in the long term.
 We proud ourselves in the fact that we lose less than one employee per year.

-While in other companyes, employees stay on average one year (or less!), at MarsBased the average is almost three years, and counting!
+While in other companies, employees stay on average one year (or less!), at MarsBased the average is almost three years and counting!

 This means, that we would like to have you for years to come with us, so we can grow together.

 ## Career plans?

-While we don't have pre-defined or standardised career plans, we do think about how we can contribute to develop the careers of our employees every day.
+While we don't have pre-defined or standardised career plans, we do think about how we can contribute to developing the careers of our employees every day.

 Being a small company gives us the advantage of being able to sit down with our employees on a regular basis and define their career plan with them: no arbitrary goals, no force-fed promotion to management, no bullshit.